Skip to content

 How is Riyadh’s water transition financed?

-What role do smart meters and the National Water app play?
+What role do smart meters and the National Water application play?

-Riyadh expands wastewater treatment to around 400,000 m³ per day and reuses treated sewage effluent for large-scale greening projects such as Green Riyadh, reducing pressure on desalinated supply while enhancing urban cooling and liveability.
+Riyadh expands wastewater treatment and reuses treated effluent for urban greening and other non-potable applications.
+This reduces pressure on desalinated and groundwater supplies while supporting cooling and liveability.

 © Our Future Water Intelligence.
 All Rights Reserved.